Located on the “doorstep” of the Queen’s Route, Nyken Resort is perfect as a base camp for your mountain hikes.

 Phone number: (+47) 761 19 920

 Take the local speedboat Nordic Star on a tour among all the islands in Øksnes Vestbygd (west side of village).
 It is about a three hours round trip.
 It is an incredible experience when the weather is nice!
 Departure from the Myre harbor – which is by the roundabout all the way down the main street of Myre.
 There are about two round trips a day.

 Trade and Industry

 Attached to Holmvik Brygge in Nyksund you will find a tiny little shop with simple dry goods and souvenirs.
-You can also take a 15 minute beautiful prospect card drive along the mountain and the shore into Myre centrum, where you will find 3 different food stores, Bunnpris (by the wine monopoly), Rema (with a mail office within the store) and Coop Prix (with a pharmacy and doctor’s office ).
+You can also take a 15 minute beautiful prospect card drive along the mountain and the shore into Myre centrum, where you will find 3 different food stores, Bunnpris, Rema and Coop Extra.

-In Myre (15 min drive) you will find pharmacies, gas stations, liquor stores, doctor’s offices, flower shops, bookstores, toy stores, clothing stores, sport shops, “Jern&Båt” (iron & boat), construction goods dealer shops, interior shops, etc. A good recommendation would be to take a trip to “Bonytt” on the second floor of Coop Prix.
-This is a rare gem of a store – in an old fashion way!
-They have EVERYTHING!
+In Myre (15 min drive) you will find pharmacies, gas stations, liquor stores, doctor’s office, flower shops, bookstores, toy stores, clothing stores, sport shops, “Jern&Båt” (iron & boat), construction goods dealer shops, interior shops, etc.

 Myre Havn (Myre Harbour)